-- Company stays with the same business, same product-market posture and functions, maintaining same level of effort as at present. - Firm focuses on incremental improvements in functional efficiencies. - · It does not involve a redefinition of the business of the corporation - It is a safe strategy that maintains status quo. - It does not warrant much of fresh investments. - The firms with modest growth objective choose this strategy.
+- Company stays with the same business, same product-market posture and functions, maintaining same level of effort as at present. - Firm focuses on incremental improvements in functional efficiencies. - It does not involve a redefinition of the business of the corporation - It is a safe strategy that maintains status quo. - It does not warrant much of fresh investments. - The risk involved in this strategy is less. - The firms with modest growth objective choose this strategy.